zukunft/zukunft.com/docs/code_functions_all.md

     \-- admin_errors_delayed_fix
         \-- system_page - @return string with the HTML code that all internal system errors that have not been updated since a some time (as defined in the system config)
     \-- admin_jobs_delayed
-        \-- system_page - @return string with the HTML code that shows all not yet closed system jobs in order of the delay
+        \-- system_page - render an HTML table of all not-yet-closed system jobs ordered by the longest delay first;
     \-- text
         \-- ui_base - @return string a fixed text
     \-- phrase_name